wangda8791/cryptoxscanner/README.md

 # CryptoXScanner

 This is the source code for my crypto exchange scanner.
-Currently supported exchanges include Binace and KuCoin.
+Currently the other supported exchange is Binance.

 ## Download